Olive Pink Opera – the story

 Strehlow grew up at the Hermannsburg Mission and, as a linguist, collected songs and information about sacred ceremonies of the Aboriginal people.
 He regarded Olive as an obstructive, unqualified anthropologist who, as a woman, could not possibly have had access to secret men’s knowledge.

-Act 2 celebrates Olive’s relationships with the people of Alice Springs, particularly its children.
-It commences with the chorale, Myatja altimani mununi minala, which introduces the rhythmical nature of horses’ hoof-beats.
+Scene Two celebrates Olive’s relationships with the people of Alice Springs, particularly its children.
 The inspiration for this was an incident when a group of ‘Gap Kids’ let a mob of horses into her garden, which caused havoc, after which Olive chased the children with her saltpetre gun.

-Her friends, botanist Des Nelson and his fiancée Pat Colley, are welcome visitors and bring native plants for the garden she is establishing.
+In Scene Three, Olive hosts a tea party to celebrate the recent engagement of her friends, botanist Des Nelson and Pat Colley, who bring native plants for the garden she is establishing.
 Olive explains that some plants are dead because the person she has named them after has fallen out of her favour; another plant, named for Sir Paul Hasluck, continues to be watered as he supported the establishment of the garden.

-After farewelling her tea party guests Olive wanders through her garden and sings her final soliloquy as she reminisces about her life and watches the sun set over the MacDonnell Ranges.
-As a fitting finale for a life passionately lived, a lamenting shakuhachi leads into the final chorale by the Central Australian Aboriginal Women’s Choir which then fades into the night sounds of the garden.
+After farewelling her tea party guests, Olive sings her final soliloquy as she reminisces about her life and watches the sun set over the MacDonnell Ranges.
+As a fitting finale for a life passionately lived, a lamenting shakuhachi (bamboo flute) leads into the final chorale by the Central Australian Aboriginal Women’s Choir which then fades into the night sounds of the garden.

 Stories about Olive Pink